tes-saract/tesss-diary/content/posts/the-dawnhounds.md

 comment: false
 draft: true
 ---
 > Just full spoilers in this one, it's too hard to talk about the world without them.
+This is also a book that my thoughts about will definitely likely change once the sequel comes out - there was a lot of time spent on worldbuilding, mystery, and characterisation that was done really interestingly but didn't pay out in this book and I'm not yet certain if I enjoyed that fully or not.

 \
 \